ZEISS-PiWeb/PiWeb-Api/_pages/011-restapi-general.md

 ?deep=true&orderBy=4 asc
 {% endhighlight %}

-{{ site.images['info'] }} If the parameter contains lists of ids guids it needs to be surrounded by “{“ and “}”, the values within the list are separated by “,”.
+{{ site.images['info'] }} If the parameter contains lists of ids it needs to be surrounded by `{` and `}`, the values within the list are separated by `,`.

 ## {{page.sections['security']}}
-The access to PiWeb server might be secured by access control settings.
-Authentication might be Basic Authentification based on username/password credentials or Windows Authentication based on Active Directory integration.
+Access to PiWeb server service might require authentication.
+Authentication can be either *basic authentication* based on username and password or *Windows authentication* based on Active Directory integration.

-If PiWeb server is secured by Basic Authentication you have to pass the credentials within the HTTP Authorization header.
-The Authorization header must contain the `Basic` key word followed by base64 encoded `user:password` string:
+If PiWeb Server is secured by basic authentication you have to pass the credentials in the HTTP Authorization header.
+The authorization header must contain the `Basic` key word followed by base64 encoded `user:password` string:

 {% highlight http %}